-Solenis introduced MicroSol℠ advanced retention and drainage solutions to help producers of graphic and specialty papers optimize retention, drainage and formation — without compromising performance on any one variable.
-MicroSol features a revolutionary combination of technologies that dramatically widens the papermaking operating window, leading to the following benefits:
+MicroSol℠ advanced retention and drainage solutions help producers of graphic and specialty papers optimize retention, drainage and formation — without compromising performance on any one variable.
+Today, after joining forces with BASF’s Paper and Water Chemicals business, Solenis experts can manage and apply your MicroSol program without limitations because Telioform™ intellectual property is now owned by Solenis and part of our capabilities.
+As a result, you can rely on MicroSol to dramatically widens the papermaking operating window and deliver the following benefits for your operation:

-PerForm SP molecules are highly anionic, three-dimensional structures that interact readily with cationic sites on fibers, fines and fillers in the forming paper.
-This structure allows the molecules to grab hold of ash and distribute it evenly to increase strength, retention and formation.
-Early generations of PerForm SP set the bar for both first pass and first-pass ash retention.
-Now, with the introduction of PerForm SP7242, Solenis has raised the bar even higher, and SP continues to be the best ash retainer on the market.
-Period.
+PerForm SP is a highly anionic, three-dimensional structured polymer that interacts readily with cationic sites on fibers, fines and fillers in the forming paper.
+The SP structured polymer provides a high level of ash retention distributed evenly to increase strength retention and formation.
+Early generations of PerForm SP set the bar for both first pass fines and first-pass ash retention.

-For optimum results, mills that adopt a MicroSol RDF program should also consider installing PerForm VMax injection nozzles, which were developed to improve polymer and water efficiencies for paper manufacturing operations that are unable to use freshwater for high-volume, high-velocity mixing.
-Designed by Solenis engineers and incorporating a deep understanding of paper machine system dynamics and water and polymer chemistries, VMax maximizes injection velocity to ensure proper distribution of the chemistry.
-There are two VMax nozzles available — the VMax 1000 (higher volume) is designed for PerForm SP and other polymeric products, and the VMax S (low volume, freshwater only) is designed for the MP9031 silica.
+For optimum results, mills that adopt a MicroSol program should also consider installing PerForm VMax injection nozzles, which were developed to maximize injection velocity into the stock stream and ensure proper distribution of the chemistry.
+There are two VMax nozzles available — the VMax 1000 (higher volume) is designed for PerForm SP and other polymeric products, and the VMax S (low volume, freshwater only) is designed for PerForm MP silica products.

 If you have a question about MicroSol advanced retention and drainage solutions or would like free technical advice, talk to a Solenis expert today.